2SmartCloud/2smart-cloud-docs/Notifications.md

 Fields which could be changed:

-* `level` - allowed values: "info", "warning", "error".
+* `logLevel` - allowed values: "info", "warning", "error".
 Represent how message will be displayed in mobile app interface ("info" - gray, "warning" - yellow, "error" - red).
 * `message` - text string to show notification content.
 * `senderId` - should contain value of your device_id in system.